 In addition to the brown and green colour, grey and blue also appeared and by the summer of 1939 the camouflage pattern had set on a wavy four tone camouflage.
 It consisted of G.1100 grey, G.1102 brown and G.1103 green in a wavy pattern.
 The underside was painted in G.1101 light blue.

-this scheme was used mostly on early war machines, such as the Heinkel He 112 and Fiat CR.32, but was also experimentally used on the Bf 109.
+This scheme was used mostly on early war machines, such as the Heinkel He 112 and Fiat CR.32, but was also experimentally used on the Bf 109.
 It however fell out of use during the introduction of the cross style roundel in 1942, after which planes were kept in their original German camouflage pattern.

 H.1795 yellow